The Paul Law Firm P.C.

 Frequently Asked Questions

-Are ER doctors held to a different standard?
+Are emergency room doctors held to a different standard?

-They are held to a standard appropriate for emergency medicine, but negligence is still actionable.
+They are held to a standard appropriate for emergency medicine, but negligent care is still actionable.

 Overcrowding does not excuse negligent care under Georgia law.